santa112358/santa112358/README.md

 ### Hi there 👋

-Flutter developer based in Tokyo and an undergraduate at Waseda University.
+Flutter developer based in Tokyo and undergraduate at Waseda University.

 I'm so happy that many developers are using my packages.